PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 ## 7. Loader — `Python4SmartSim.sh`

-The loader is now a **pure environment loader** — it must be *sourced*, not executed, and re-sourcing it repeatedly in the same shell is safe.
+The loader is a **pure environment loader** — it must be *sourced*, not executed, and re-sourcing it repeatedly in the same shell is safe.
 It:

-* validates that the Tykky environment, SmartRedis install, and the writable Julia runtime directories (created once in Sections 5.1/6) all exist;
+* validates that the Tykky environment and SmartRedis install exist;
-* reads `runtime-$ENV_ARCH.sh` to learn which GCC module the native SmartRedis library was built against, and loads it only if not already loaded (`module is-loaded`);
+* reads `runtime-$ENV_ARCH.sh` to learn which GCC module the native SmartRedis library was built against (loading it only if not already loaded, via `module is-loaded`), **and** whether this architecture was built with `INSTALL_PYSR=yes`;
 * prepends to `PATH`, `LD_LIBRARY_PATH`, and `CMAKE_PREFIX_PATH` through a small `path_prepend` helper that skips directories already present, so re-sourcing never creates duplicate entries;
+* configures Julia/PySR environment variables **only if** `SMARTSIM_PYSR_ENABLED=yes` was recorded at build time — otherwise it skips that block entirely, with no error;
 * never copies, deletes, or installs anything.

 ```bash